 For Anxiety and Stress: “Sertraline has literally changed my life.
 I took months to start over fear of side effects but once I took a stand and made that jump it has changed my life.
 The first few weeks are hard ( headaches, fatigue, bad stomach, increased anxiety) but honestly push through it and when it kicks in it’s worth it.
 I’ve found myself controlling my thoughts better, sleeping better and just overall in a better mood.
 I haven’t felt this good in over 10 years after struggling with anxiety and panic attacks.
 I also recommend downloading the DARE app.
 Good luck warriors”

-For Major Depressive Disorder: “for me sertraline did nothing I was on the highest dosage (200mg) and was still having suicidal thoughts and felt as bad as ever, I didn’t even get any side effects apart from loss of sex drive.
+For Major Depressive Disorder: “for me sertraline did nothing I was on the highest dosage (200mg) and was still having suicidal thoughts and felt as bad as ever, I didn’t even get any side effects apart from loss of an urge for intimacy.
 The only positive I realised was that you can’t cry, however I still felt just as bad might help for other conditions but in my opinion not MDD”

 Zoloft (sertraline) for Post Traumatic Stress Disorder: “Zoloft made me not care about anything.
 I wasn’t happy, I wasn’t sad, I was just numb and indifferent.
 I didn’t like that and went off.”